concepticon/norare-cldf/doc/README.md

 The NoRaRe dataset - like most other CLDF datasets - contains multiple, related tables.
-While it is possible to join data from these tables by reading the CSV and assembling related rows using any programming platform (like Python, R or just the Unix Shell), we can also use a platform custom-built for this kind of data.
+While it is possible to join data from these tables by reading the CSV and assembling related rows using any programming platform (like Python, R, or just the Unix Shell), we can also use a platform custom-built for this kind of data.
 CLDF contains all the
 information necessary to load a dataset into a relational database - and the [pycldf](https://github.com/cldf/pycldf) package can turn any CLDF dataset into a [SQLite database](https://pycldf.readthedocs.io/en/latest/db.html), which can be queried